 The properties have a General Plan Use Designation of Low Density (1-5 DU/Ac.).
 The existing gross lot area of the site is 45,533 square feet (1.045 acres.)
-The net lot area (gross lot area minus area of dedications, streets and drainage easements) of the site is 45,240 square feet (1.039 acres) with the residential parcels having an area of 0.85 acres.
+The net lot area (gross lot area minus area of dedications, streets and drainage easements) of the site is 45,240 square feet (1.039 acres.)
 Therefore, the proposed density of the project based on the net lot area is approximately 4.24 dwelling units/acre.
 Because the project proposes four (4) residential units, the project is consistent with the General Plan land use designation.